Today’s post is going to cover ten tips about how to find cheap flights. Give this one a quick read. Your wallet will thank you later.

 When publishing flights to their websites, airline companies can make mistakes.
 It may not happen often, but simple mistakes are made that create huge money saving opportunities for travelers.
 Whether its a currency conversion error or just a typo, this is another way to score a cheap flight deal.

 Many companies track these mistakes.
-One of the websites that does this is Scott’s Cheap Flights.
-By signing up for their emails, I receive daily notifications with flight deals from my home airport to locations around the world.
-I’ve seen deals as good as $500 roundtrip from Boston to Tokyo so stay alert!
+How to find cheap flights?
+Scott’s Cheap Flights.
+By signing up for these emails, I receive daily notifications with flight deals from my home airport to locations around the world.
+I’ve seen deals as good as $500 roundtrip from Boston to Tokyo, so stay alert!

 7. Book Connecting Flights Yourself

 Book connecting flights yourself with long layovers to explore!
 It’s no secret connecting flights are always cheaper than direct flights, but some can still be very pricey.
-Booking flights with a long layover in between may not be conveient if you need to be home right away, but these flights are often very cheap if you’re not in a time crunch!
+Booking flights with a long layover in-between may not be convenient if you need to be home right away, but these flights are often very cheap if you’re not in a time crunch!

 My friends and I did this when we flew from Bali back to Sydney during our semester abroad in Australia last spring.
 We had a 22 hour layover in Singapore!
 Not only did this give us a bonus trip in Singapore (plus we didn’t have to pay for a place to stay), it was way cheaper than if we flew direct.